bokkypoobah/ConnextProjectContracts/README.md

 1. Verifies that the channel is in the `ThreadDispute` state.
 2. Verifies that it is being called by either the hub or the user.
-3. Verifies that the provided `user` is either the sender or the receiver in the channel
+3. Verifies that the provided `user` is either the sender or the receiver in the channel.
+4. Verifies that the initial receiver balances are zero.
-4. Verifies that the thread dispute timer is 0 (i.e. that the thread with that threadID is not already in dispute)
+5. Verifies that the thread dispute timer is 0 (i.e. that the thread with that threadID is not already in dispute).
-5. Verifies the signature that is submitted to ensure that it belongs to the sender and verifies that the initial state of this thread is contained in the recorded `threadRoot` using `_verifyThread.`
+6. Verifies the signature that is submitted to ensure that it belongs to the sender and verifies that the initial state of this thread is contained in the recorded `threadRoot` using `_verifyThread.`
-6. Updates the thread state onchain and stars the `threadClosingTime` timer.
+7. Updates the thread state onchain and starts the `threadClosingTime` timer.
-7. Emits the `DidStartExitThread` event.
+8. Emits the `DidStartExitThread` event.
 ```
 function startExitThread(
     address user,